-Students who have successfully completed the degree will have a critical understanding of core marketing management disciplines and selected (from a choice) specialisms.
-Students will be able to undertake independent research (tested through the completion of the dissertation).
+Students who have successfully completed the degree will have a critical understanding of core management disciplines and selected (from a choice) specialisms.
+Students will be able to undertake independent research (tested through the completion of the independent research paper).
 Students will have developed communication skills (tested within workshops and seminars).